 How to start addressing your company’s pay gap

-So, what are the causes of the pay gap at your company?
+So, what are the causes of the gender and racial pay gaps at your company?
 To find out, you’ll first have to quantify the pay gap itself, and then analyze its root causes.
 Today, pay equity analysis solutions and other equity technologies make these types of analysis fast and easy.

 Already know you have a pay equity problem?
 Find out how to modernize your strategy by requesting a demo.